-In May of 2003, Arte and Carole Moreno were introduced as the third owners in Angels' franchise history and their impact was immediate.
+In May of 2003, Arte and Carole Moreno were introduced as the third owners in Angels franchise history and their impact was immediate.
 The Morenos have guided the franchise to six A.L.
-West Division titles and 16 consecutive seasons drawing over three million fans, resulting in a total home attendance of nearly 50 million fans.
+West Division titles and 17 seasons drawing over three million fans, resulting in a total home attendance of over 53 million fans.
 In July of 2018, Arte received the distinct honor of being elected to the Board of Directors for the National Baseball Hall of Fame and Museum in Cooperstown, NY.

-During their tenure, Arte and Carole's support of the baseball operations department has resulted in the acquisition of many key players, including three-time N.L.
+During their tenure, Arte and Carole’s support of the baseball operations department has resulted in the acquisition of many key players, including perennial MVP candidate Anthony Rendon, three-time N.L.
 MVP Albert Pujols, nine-time Gold Glover Torii Hunter, 2009 World Series MVP Hideki Matsui, 2005 A.L.
-Cy Young Award winner Bartolo Colon, newly-elected Hall of Famer Vladimir Guerrero, four-time Gold Glove winner Andrelton Simmons and several others.
-In 2014, the Morenos signed two-time A.L.
-MVP Mike Trout to a six-year contract extension and committed to a five-year deal with Justin Upton following the 2017 campaign.
-In December of 2017, two-way player Shohei Ohtani agreed to sign with the Angels after starring in Japan.
+Cy Young Award winner Bartolo Colon, Hall of Famer Vladimir Guerrero and several others.
+In 2019, the Morenos signed three-time A.L.
+MVP Mike Trout to a record-setting 12-year contract extension effectively keeping the eight-time All-Star a member of the Halos for the remainder of his historic career.
+Additionally, in December of 2017, the Moreno's oversaw the successful recruitment of two-way player and future Rookie of the Year and MVP Shohei Ohtani, the offseason's most highly sought-after free agent.

-Since purchasing the Club on May 22, 2003, the Angels have logged a 1372-1176 record (.538 winning pct.).
-During the family's tenure, the organization has continued to cultivate players from its farm system.
-Their dedication has paid dividends in the development of significant current players such as Trout, Gold Glove outfielder Kole Calhoun, David Fletcher, Keynan Middleton, Cam Bedrosian and Jaime Barria.
+Since purchasing the Club on May 22, 2003, the Angels have logged a 1,547-1,385 record (.528 winning pct.) while boasting a Top 10 payroll in 17 of their 20 seasons, including seven campaigns in the Top 5.
+During the family’s tenure, the organization has continued to cultivate players from its farm system.
+Their dedication has paid dividends in the development of significant current players such as Trout, David Fletcher, Jared Walsh, Brandon Marsh, Reid Detmers and Jo Adell with prospects Sam Bachman, Ky Bush and Jordyn Adams on the Major League horizon.

 In 2010, the Angels were privileged to host their third All-Star Game (also 1967 & 1989).
 In conjunction with MLB’s All-Star Legacy Fund, the foundation funded renovation of softball fields at Anaheim’s Pioneer Park (into the MLB Angels All-Star Complex) as well as the special-surfaced field for the Miracle League of Orange County for disabled youth.
 The Foundation regularly donates tickets, memorabilia and ballpark experiences to the various groups and fundraisers.